 Using the right tools for cyber hygiene

 To maintain personal hygiene, you need the right tools.
-For example, without a toothbrush, you can’t brush your teeth.
+For example, you can’t maintain good dental hygiene without a good toothbrush.
 The same is valid for managing good cyber hygiene.
-Similarly, without the right products and tools, your personal information could be in danger.
+Similarly, without the right products and tools, your personal information could be in the wrong hands.

-Computer viruses and malware can destroy your computer.
+Computer viruses and malware can destroy computer systems, backups and other data storage.
 It would help if you had antivirus software on your computer that protects it.
-A network firewall is also essential to protect data from being shared with people you don’t know.
+A network device such as a firewall is also essential to protect data from being shared with people you don’t know.
 And password protection will keep people who cannot use your device from doing so if you set it upright.

 How to measure cyber hygiene?

 To measure cyber hygiene or cyber health, ask security experts to perform security audits on your computer network.
 Have security experts conduct routine security audits and system scans to discover security vulnerabilities.